Memory vectors for similarity search in high-dimensional spaces: Experimental Investigation

 \subsection{Experimental Setup}

 Our experimental investigations are carried out using synthetic data (vectors uniformly distributed over the hypersphere) as well as real data, which are described in this section.

 \mypar{Datasets.} We use the Inria Holidays~\cite{JDS08}, Oxford5k~\cite{PCISZ07}, and UKB~\cite{NS06} image datasets in our experiments.
-Additionally, we conduct a large scale experiment by adding images from the Flickr1M~\cite{PCISZ07} dataset to the Holidays dataset.
+Additionally, we conduct large scale experiments in Holidays+Flickr1M, which is created by adding images from the Flickr1M~\cite{PCISZ07} dataset to the Holidays dataset.
+Similarly we use the recently introduced Yahoo100M dataset~\cite{TSF+15} to increase the dataset size.

 \mypar{Descriptors.} We use the state-of-the-art triangular embedding descriptor~\cite{JZ14}, denoted by $\phi_{\Delta}$.
 We use the off-the-shelf reference implementation provided by the authors, which can be found online.\footnote{\url{http://www.tinyurl.com/democratic-kernel}} Each image is represented by a feature vector.
 The only difference is that we do not apply the ``powerlaw normalization'' to better illustrate the benefit of the \emph{pinv} technique for the memory vector construction compared to the \emph{sum} (when applying the powerlaw normalization, both designs perform equally well since the vectors are nearly orthogonal).
 Ultimately, we have $d=8064$ (or $d=1920$) dimensional feature vectors for each image, obtained by using a vocabulary of size $64$ (resp.~16).
+For large experiments in Yahoo100M, we use $d=1024$ VLAD descriptors as extracted by~\cite{SPKTV14}.

-We also experiment using deep learning features provided by Babenko \etal\cite{BSCL14}.
+We also experiment using deep learning features ($d=4096$) provided by Babenko \etal\cite{BSCL14}.
 As explained in their paper, the performance for the UKB dataset drops with adapted features trained on the Landmarks dataset.
 Therefore, we use the original neural codes trained on ILSVRC for the UKB dataset, and the adapted features for Holidays and Oxford5k.
-These features have $d=4096$ dimensions.